Get Practical Leadership Tips and Insights

 The Sin of Unforgiveness (Part 1 of 3)

 The secular world would like to destroy the word sin.
 She likes the phrase “poor decisions”.
-To sin is certainly a poor decision but not all poor decisions are sin.
-Let’s keep it simple.
+To sin is certainly a poor decision but not all poor decisions are sins.
+Three Kinds of Sin Let’s keep it simple.
 There are three kinds of sin: childish, adolescent, and adult.
-Kinds of Sins Little kids sin but the damage is not usually too severe.
+Childish Sin Little kids sin but the damage is not usually too severe.
 They lie, hit, bite, and steal.
 At first, parents are a little shocked they gave birth to a demon-like child.
 Once reality sets in, character development becomes the goal.
 It’s not too hard to forgive a kid.
-Adolescents sin too.
+Adolescent Sin Adolescents sin too.
 The sins of teenagers are more tricky because they live on the border of two countries.
-On one side is childhood and the other, adulthood.
+On one side is childhood and on the other, adulthood.
 Sometimes they sin like a kid and sometimes like an adult.
-The consequences for each should be different but adults should have the wisdom to see the opportunity for mercy.
-If
+The consequences for each should be different but adults should have the wisdom

 Read More »